 These requirements apply to all South Dakota Science and Technology Authority (SDSTA) employees, users, contractors, and visitors at SURF.

-This standard may not apply to individuals attending special events at SURF, to guests of the Sanford Lab Homestake Visitor Center, or to emergency response personnel.
+This standard may not apply to individuals attending special events at SURF and to guests of the Sanford Lab Homestake Visitor Center.

 3.0 Definitions